web2project/web2project/README.md

   *  mbstring (only if you're using multi-byte strings)
   *  zlib (for output compression)

+## Installing

+Installing web2project is straightforward.
+In general, you should upload and unzip the package, run `composer install` as appropriate and then load the main page in your browser.
+The detailed steps are here: https://docs.web2project.net/docs/installation.html

-## Installing/Upgrading:
+## Upgrading

-Installing or upgrading your web2project is quite simple.
-The definitive copy of this guide is online at https://docs.web2project.net/docs/installation.html
+The 4.0 release has not been tested for upgrades, use at your own risk.

 ## For More Information